Football news - PSG hit by Kylian Mbappe and Edison Cavani injury blow

 PSG superstars Kylian Mbappe and Edison Cavani have been ruled out for the next four and three weeks respectively after they picked up injuries in Sunday's win over Toulouse.

-PSG have endured a poor start to the season, losing 2-1 to Rennes thanks to an abject performance a week ago, although they returned to winning ways and the top three in the table with a 4-0 win yesterday.
+PSG have endured a poor start to the season, losing 2-1 to Rennes thanks to an abject performance in their second game of the season, although they returned to winning ways and the top three in the table with a 4-0 win yesterday.

-But it came at a cost as Uruguay forward Cavani was substituted after 13 minutes while Mbappe limped off midway through the second half.

 Kylian Mbappe suffered a hamstring injury during the second halfGetty Images